Implicit-ARAP: Efficient Handle-Guided Neural Field Deformation via Local Patch Meshing: Method

 \subsection{Local patch meshing}

-Given a 3D surface $\mathcal{S}$ represented implicitly by a neural signed distance field $f_{\theta}\colon\mathbb{R}^3\to\mathbb{R}$, we require a discrete piece-wise representation in order to compute the ARAP energy induced by a given deformation field $d\colon\mathbb{R}^3\to\mathbb{R}^3$.
-We will achieve this by generating local patches for \emph{multiple} isosurfaces of $f_{\theta}$.
+Given a 3D surface $\mathcal{S}$ represented implicitly by a neural signed distance field $f_{\theta}\colon\mathbb{R}^3\to\mathbb{R}$, we require a discrete local representation in order to compute the ARAP energy induced by a given deformation field $d\colon\mathbb{R}^3\to\mathbb{R}^3$.
+We achieve this by generating local patches for \emph{multiple} isosurfaces of $f_{\theta}$.
 The procedure is separated into sampling and projection:

-\paragraph*{Sampling. } We start by sampling $k$ points $V=\{v_j\}_{j=1}^{k}$ from a circle with radius $\rho$ on the 2D plane (including the origin) and computing the planar Delaunay triangulation.
-There are several possible choices for the point distribution: we visualize some of these in the supplementary material.
-Notably, the specific choice has little influence on our method, see \Cref{fig:patch-dist-results}.
+\paragraph*{Sampling. } We start by sampling $k$ points $V=\{v_j\}_{j=1}^{k}$ from a \EditText{disk} with radius $\rho$ on the 2D plane (including the origin) and computing the planar Delaunay triangulation.
+There are several possible distributions to sample the 2D disk: we describe and visualize some possible options in the supplementary material.
+However, our experiments showed that the particular choice has little influence on our method, as we show in \Cref{fig:patch-dist-results}.

-\paragraph*{Projection. } Once we obtain the triangular patch $\mathcal{P}=(V,F)$, we will cover each isosurface with a projected version of the patch to represent the geometry.
-To that end, we uniformly sample $n$ points $O=\{o_i\}_{i=1}^{n}$ from each isosurface $\mathcal{S}$ using the rejection/projection algorithm proposed by~\citet{gpnf} (see supplementary).
-We affinely transform each patch so that the origin is centered at $o_i$ and the patch is aligned with the tangent plane at $o_i$, which is inferred from the surface normal extracted from $f_{\theta}$.
-The new points of patch $P_i$ are defined as
+\paragraph*{Projection. } Once we obtain the 2D patch $\mathcal{P}=(V,F)$, we can discretize each isosurface by projecting the patch and fitting it to the local geometry.
+To that end, we \EditText{approximate a uniform sampling of} $n$ points $O=\{o_i\}_{i=1}^{n}$ from the zero level set $\mathcal{S}_0$ using the rejection/projection algorithm proposed by \citet{gpnf}.
+Additionally, we sample points from other level sets by sampling the 3D interval $[-1;1]^3$ uniformly at random.
+We project a patch for each sampled point as $V_i = \left\{o_i + R_i\left(t\left(v_j\right)\right)\right\}_{j=1}^{k}$, where $t$ maps 2D points to 3D as $t\colon (x,y)\mapsto(x,y,0)$, $o_i$ are the sampled origin points, and $R_i$ are the rotations aligning patch and surface normals at each $o_i$, which we obtain

-where $t$ maps 2D points to 3D as $t\colon (x,y)\mapsto(x,y,0)$, $o_i$ are the sampled surface points and $R_i$ the rotation to normal directions at each $o_i$.
-Afterwards, we map each point of the patches onto the surface by employing the SDF closest surface point formula~\cite{gpnf,chibane2020ndf} which maps any 3D point to its nearest point on a given level set $l$ using
+as the normalized gradient of $f_{\theta}$ (first column of~\Cref{fig:project-deform}).
+Then, we map each patch vertex onto level set $l=f_{\theta}(o_i)$ via the SDF closest surface point formula~\cite{gpnf,chibane2020ndf} which maps any 3D point to its nearest neighbor on level set $l$ as